Celidor/gke/README.md

 # gke
 * Google Kubernetes Engine deployed using Terraform
-* For use with learnsecurity lab guide
+* For use with Paul Schwarzenberger's AWS, Azure and GCP security course

 ## set up project and credentials
 * create GCP project